Childhood Obesity and Cardiovascular Risk | Journal Scan

 The authors concluded that evidence does exist for the adverse effects of childhood obesity on future CV risk.
 Further research is needed to understand mechanisms, measurements of factors related to obesity and vascular function, and best practices for management of obesity in childhood.

 As the authors of this review outline, childhood obesity is a global concern.
 Given the prevalence of obesity in the young, the concern for increased CV risk among this age group as they grow into adulthood is real.
 Understanding the long-term implications of childhood obesity and how best to manage weight in childhood are of significant public health concern.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertension

 Keywords: Adipose Tissue, Adolescent, Anti-Obesity Agents, Bariatric Surgery, Body Mass Index, Body Weight, Cardiovascular Diseases, Child, Coronary Disease, Developed Countries, Developing Countries, Diabetes Mellitus, Dyslipidemias, Follow-Up Studies, Hypertension, Insulin Resistance, Life Style, Metformin, Obesity, Overweight, Pediatric Obesity, Prevalence, Risk Factors, Waist Circumference, Primary Prevention